-- Spring administrative meeting is held to remind principals of end of the year information and to provide preliminary information related to the upcoming budget year. - In the summer, prior to the beginning of the school year, another meeting is held that reviews the purpose of all federal programs, as well as expectations and procedures related to allowable use of funds. - School Annual Title I Meetings - Systemic Family Engagement: A Comprehensive Guide to Implementing an Effective Parental Involvement Program will be reviewed with each Title I school who will train their faculty and staff in order to build parental capacity - Formal meetings held by the Central Office (Title I, Title IIA, Principals, Parents) - Formal meetings held by the school - Informal meetings and conversations held before, during or after other administrative/principal, and other meetings held by the Central Office - Parent involvement meetings/workshops/activities - Phone calls to and from school personnel - E-mails to and from school personnel - Federal Programs Timeline - Checklists - Federal Programs monitoring notebooks listing required documents and due dates - Mid-Year Review Conferences with administrators - Samples of required documents - Face-to-Face Consultations with N&D Administrators - One-on-One Technical Assistance with Title I School Administrators/Bookkeepers
+- Spring administrative meeting is held to remind principals of end of the year information and to provide preliminary information related to the upcoming budget year. - In the summer, prior to the beginning of the school year, another meeting is held that reviews the purpose of all federal programs, as well as expectations and procedures related to allowable use of funds. - School Annual Title I Meetings - Systemic Family Engagement: A Comprehensive Guide to Implementing an Effective Parental Involvement Program will be reviewed with each Title I school who will train their faculty and staff in order to build parental capacity - Formal meetings held by the Central Office - Formal meetings held by the school - Informal meetings and conversations held before, during or after other administrative/principal, and other meetings held by the Central Office - Parent involvement meetings/workshops/activities - Phone calls to and from school personnel - E-mails to and from school personnel - Federal Programs Timeline - Checklists - Federal Programs monitoring notebooks listing required documents and due dates - Mid-Year Review Conferences with administrators

+- Samples of required documents - One-on-One Technical Assistance with Title I School Administrators/Bookkeepers